CrayLabs/SmartSim-Scaling/README.md

     clients in such a way that you will be disconnecting and reconnecting to the database, you should use KeyDB instead of Redis with SmartSim.

- 2. In general, according to the throughput scaling tests, KeyDB has roughly 2x the throughput of Redis for data sizes over 1Mb.
-Redis seems to perform better than KeyDB for smaller data sizes (2kiB - 256kiB)
+ 2. In general, according to the throughput scaling tests, KeyDB has roughly up to 2x the throughput of Redis and reaches a maximum throughput of ~125 Gb/s, whereas we could not get Redis to achieve more than ~90 Gb/s.

  3. KeyDB seems to handle higher numbers of clients better than Redis does.

+ 4. There is an evident bottleneck on throughput around 128 kiB

 ## Advanced Performance Tips